Luuumine/BalaQuints/README.md

 The artwork in this mod was made by **me** and [Turpix](https://turpix.bsky.social). \
 Thanks to [Eremel](https://github.com/Eremel) for **Malverk** and their help.

+### Localization

+The mod should be translated into every language.
+If you find an error in translation and would like to help, feel free to send a Pull Request !